candytale55/ANKI-VOCABULARY/EN_Notas_Placeholder.md

 ## PROMPT FOR VERBS
+´´´

-I would like to create a table that displays verb conjugations in Portuguese for the verb "poder" (can/to be able to).
+I would like to create a table that displays verb conjugations in Portuguese for the verb "trabalhar" (to work).
 The table should include three columns: Present, Past, and Future.
 Each cell within these columns should contain a complete sentence in Portuguese.
 The pronoun and verb form should be bold.
 Here's an example of what I'm looking for using the verb Ir (to go):

 | Present | Past | Future |
 | --- | --- | --- |